-TunnelBear VPN is likely not the best option for those looking for a VPN to stream foreign content, as it may not succeed in unblocking Netflix, iPlayer, or Amazon Prime Video.
-TunnelBear is, however, successful at unlocking Disney+ and Youtube’s library.
+TunnelBear VPN is likely not the best option if you’re looking to stream foreign content on your Mac.
+It may not succeed in unblocking Netflix, iPlayer, or Amazon Prime Video.
+TunnelBear is, however, successful at accessing Disney+ and YouTube.

-The VPN is simple to set up and is compatible with most devices, with clients for Mac, iOS, Windows, and Android.
+The VPN is simple to set up and is compatible with most devices.
+It has dedicated clients for Mac, iOS, Windows, and Android.
 It also offers extensions for Chrome and Firefox.
-However, it is not suitable for connection with gaming consoles, routers, or smart TVs.
+However, it is not suitable for connection with gaming consoles, routers, or Smart TVs.

-While the client does not have a huge range of settings or features, those that are there are highly useful.
+While the Mac client does not have a huge range of settings or features, those it does have are highly useful.
 The GhostBear addition hides your internet activity by making it appear like general traffic.
-While the VigilantBear is TunnelBear’s version of a kill switch.
-This feature blocks activity on the server network and prevents any potential data leakages by blocking internet traffic in the case that the VPN connection fails.
+The VigilantBear is TunnelBear’s version of a kill switch.

-The company is owned by McAfee and is located in Canada.
-It has a great privacy and a no-logs policy, meaning that your information and identity are always securely protected.
+TunnelBear has a great no-logs policy, meaning that your data is always protected.
 TunnelBear does not store IP addresses, DNS Queries, or any other information that may link the user to their service.
 The only information that it does record is statistical data such as the version of your Mac device, frequency of use, and bandwidth.

 TunnelBear VPN also gets its service and software audited by an independent public service every year.
 This high level of honesty and transparency greatly exceeds that of most of its competitors.